Astounding fetishes from the past: lederhosen sex!

 Then the fad waned, causing two main effects.
 The first was the fall of Marischka, who hoped to move on to more serious films and stage plays (he was the son of two important artists whose fame he always vainly tried to live up to) but found his career crippled by the memory of his Alpine pornography.
 The other is the continuing love for lederhosen fetish among many of those Germans who grew up with that sort of films.
 In fact, this is why feathered caps and beermaid dresses keep popping up in places as unexpected as the very extreme Heydi perverse body modification video series.

 My inner critic would now like to rant about all the implications and the significances of Bavarian porn, and you wouldn’t like it.
-It is much better to leave you to the footage that started it all: the theatrical trailer for Liebesgrüße aus der Lederhos’n – best survived after several pints of weissbier.
+It is much better to leave you to the footage that started it all: the full Liebesgrüße aus der Lederhos’n movie – best survived after several pints of weissbier.